sakshamsri4/next_gen_udyam/docs/activity_log.md

     - Test navigation flows with both authenticated and unauthenticated states
     - Keep route names consistent across the application
     - Use IDE diagnostics to catch and fix syntax errors

+## [2024-07-27]
+- Fixed Google Sign-In Configuration Error (ApiException: 10):
+  - **Issue Description**:
+    - Google Sign-In was failing with error: `PlatformException(sign_in_failed, com.google.android.gms.common.api.ApiException: 10: , null, null)`
+    - Error message: `[firebase_auth/google-sign-in-configuration-error] Google Sign-In is not properly configured.
+Please contact support.`
+    - This error occurred when attempting to sign in with Google on Android
+    - The error code 10 typically indicates a configuration issue with Firebase and Google Sign-In

+  - **Root Cause Analysis**:
+    - The `google-services.json` file was missing proper OAuth client configuration
+    - The file only contained a web client type (client_type: 3) but no Android client type (client_type: 1)
+    - The SHA-1 certificate fingerprint was not properly registered in the Firebase configuration
+    - The error was being handled gracefully with a user-friendly message, but the underlying issue needed to be fixed

+  - **Working Solution**:
+    - Generated the SHA-1 certificate fingerprint for the development environment:
+      - Used `./gradlew signingReport` to get the SHA-1: `C8:15:26:2A:09:CB:73:3B:23:90:B7:5C:96:FD:5F:0D:5A:6F:C0:58`
+    - Updated the `google-services.json` file with the proper configuration:
+      - Added the Android client type (client_type: 1) with the SHA-1 fingerprint
+      - Ensured the package name matched the development flavor: `com.udyam.nextgen.next_gen.dev`
+      - Kept the existing web client type (client_type: 3) for web authentication
+    - Used an existing updated configuration file that was already prepared but not applied

+  - **Benefits**:
+    - Fixed Google Sign-In functionality for Android
+    - Eliminated the ApiException: 10 error
+    - Improved user experience by enabling social login
+    - Maintained proper error handling for other potential issues
+    - Ensured the configuration matches the development environment

+  - **Lessons Learned**:
+    - Always register SHA-1 certificate fingerprints in Firebase configuration for Android apps
+    - Check `google-services.json` for proper OAuth client configuration (client_type: 1 for Android)
+    - Different build flavors (development, staging, production) may need different configurations
+    - Error code 10 in Google Sign-In typically indicates a missing SHA-1 fingerprint
+    - Proper error handling with user-friendly messages is important for a good user experience

+- Fixed Sign Out Button Double-Tap Issue:
+  - **Issue Description**:
+    - Users needed to tap the sign out button twice to log out
+    - The first tap would not show any visual feedback
+    - The second tap would trigger the loading indicator and complete the sign out process
+    - This created a confusing user experience

+  - **Root Cause Analysis**:
+    - The issue was related to how the NeoPopButton from the neopop package handles tap events
+    - NeoPopButton has separate callbacks for `onTapDown` and `onTapUp`
+    - The loading state was being set in the AuthController's signOut method
+    - There was a timing issue between the button animation and the state update
+    - The UI wasn't updating immediately to show the loading indicator

+  - **Working Solution**:
+    - Modified the sign out button implementation in HomeView:
+      - Set the loading state immediately in the UI before calling signOut()
+      - Used Future.microtask to ensure UI updates before starting the sign out process
+      - Disabled the button when loading to prevent multiple taps
+    - Updated the AuthController's signOut method:
+      - Removed the duplicate loading state setting since it's now handled in the UI
+      - Added comments explaining the change to prevent future regressions

+  - **Benefits**:
+    - Fixed the double-tap issue for sign out
+    - Improved user experience with immediate visual feedback
+    - Prevented potential race conditions with state updates
+    - Made the sign out process more reliable and intuitive

+  - **Lessons Learned**:
+    - Set UI state immediately before starting async operations
+    - Use Future.microtask to ensure UI updates before heavy operations
+    - Disable buttons during loading states to prevent multiple taps
+    - Consider the timing of animations and state updates when using custom buttons
+    - Test user interactions thoroughly, especially for critical flows like authentication